Feature

 readTableRead tabular data with cell block IDs for precise edits

-getTypesInspect type definitions and fields so the agent knows the shape of your workspace
+getTypesInspect type definitions and fields so the agent knows the shape of your data

 readSkillRead the definition of a skill